Softnet-Free/.github/profile/README.md

 * [Softnet Programming Model in Java](https://softnet-free.github.io/softnet-java/) / This guide explains the process of application development using Softnet Endpoint Library in Java;

-* [Softnet ASN.1 Codec (Java)](https://github.com/softnet-free/asn1codec-java) / This is an ASN.1 codec that Softnet uses to represent data in the ASN.1 DER format for transmitting data over a network.
+* [Softnet ASN.1 Codec (Java)](https://github.com/softnet-free/asn1codec-java) / This is an ASN.1 codec that Softnet uses to represent data in the ASN.1 DER format for transmitting over a network.
 This tool can also be used to encode/decode application data for transmitting over a network, although you can use any other format, such as JSON;

 * [The Developer Guide to Softnet ASN.1 Codec (Java)](https://softnet-free.github.io/asn1codec-java/) / This guide explains how to use Softnet ASN.1 Codec (Java) in the application development;